 In the first class, image based parameterization of shape, a reference image is selected and a disparity or depth value is assigned to each of its pixels using a combination of image correlation and regularization.
-Scharstein and Szeliski provide an excellent review for image based methods [18].
-These problems are often formulated as minimizations of Markov Random Field (MRF) energy functions providing a clean and computationally-tractable formulation, for which good approximate solutions exist [11, 12, 17, 20].
-However, a key limitation of these solutions is that they can only represent depth maps with a unique disparity per pixel, i.e. depth is a funtion of image point.
-Capturing complete objects in this manner requires further processing to merge multiple depth maps [15], a complicated and error-prone procedure.
+Scharstein and Szeliski provide an excellent review for image based methods [21].
+These problems are often formulated as minimisations of Markov Random Field (MRF) energy functions providing a clean and computationally-tractable formulation, for which good approximate solutions exist using Graph cuts [2,15,20,11] or Loopy Belief Propagation [24].
+They can also be formulated as continuous PDE evolutions on the depth maps [23].
+However, a key limitation of these solutions is that they can only represent depth maps with a unique disparity per pixel, i.e. depth is a function of image point.
+Capturing complete objects in this manner requires further processing to merge mul tiple depth maps [18], a complicated and error-prone procedure.
 A second limitation is that the smoothness term imposed by the MRF is viewpoint dependent, in that if a different view was chosen as the reference image the results could be quite different.

 The second class of techniques uses a volumetric parameterization of shape.
-In this class are well-known techniques like Space Carving [13] and level-set stereo [5].
-There are also hybrid approaches that optimize a continuous functional via a discrete quantisation [16].
-While these methods are known to produce high quality reconstructions, running on high resolution 3D grids is very computationally and memory intensive.
-Furthermore their convergence properties in the presence of noise are not well understood, in comparison with MRF techniques, for which strong convergence results are known.
-For Space Carving in particular, there is also no simple way to impose surface smoothness constraints.
+In this class are well-known techniques like Space Carving [16] and level-set stereo [6].
+There are also hybrid approaches that optimize a continuous functional via a discrete quantisation [19].
+While these methods are known to produce high quality reconstructions, run-